Updated 16 hours ago

 You can install solar panels yourself if you’re looking to save money on installation costs.
 Many people who decide to go the DIY route use solar panel kits that cost anywhere from $7,000 to $15,000 to cover all of their energy usage.

-While DIY solar installations may save you a little bit of money upfront, they will require a substantial amount of time to install and they can be dangerous.
+While DIY solar installations may save you a little bit of money upfront, they will require a substantial amount of time to install, you need to design and wire the solar panels properly, and the job can be dangerous.
 Not only that, but you’ll have to manage permitting and inspections on your own, which can be quite difficult.

 Some utilities won’t even allow you to connect DIY solar installations to the grid, and you could void out some of your equipment warranties, as well.